 World Esperanto Congress 2016

-The World Esperanto Congress (Universala Kongreso de Esperanto, UK) is the biggest and oldest meeting of Esperanto speakers.
+The World Esperanto Congress (Universala Kongreso de Esperanto, UK) is the largest and longest-running annual gathering of Esperanto speakers.
 The 101st congress took place in Nitra, Slovakia and was co-organised by E@I.

-Sennacieca Asocio Tutmonda (SAT, World Anational Association) meets during a congress every year.
+Sennacieca Asocio Tutmonda (SAT, World Anational Association) is another congress which meets annually.
 In 2015, E@I organised it in Nitra, Slovakia.

 Official website: satesperanto.org